Hexworks/zircon.skeleton.kotlin/README.md

 # Zircon Kotlin Skeleton Project

-This is a skeleton project for Zircon users which can be used to get started with Zircon.
+This is a skeleton project for Zircon users that can be used to get started with Zircon.

 ## Getting started

-This project works on all platforms but there are some prerequisites which must be installed before you can start coding.
+This project works on all platforms but there are some prerequisites that must be installed before you can start coding.

 1. *Git.* (optional)